ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/liveness-readiness-resource-limits-env-variables.md

 ## Resource Limits

-\-> It allows us to manage CPU and Memory restrictions of Pods.
-Unless we specify otherwise, Pods can use 100% of the CPU and Memory of the machine they run on K8s.
-This situation creates a problem.
+Resource limits allow us to manage CPU and Memory restrictions for Pods.
+Unless specified otherwise, Pods can utilize 100% of the CPU and Memory of the machine they run on in Kubernetes.
+This situation can create resource contention issues.
 For this reason, we can specify how much CPU and Memory Pods will use.

 ### CPU Definition